 Museum of Fine Arts

 Art lovers will not want to overlook this fantastic museum.
-Boston’s Museum of Fine Arts is among the most prestigious and well-curated art museums around, and features impressive collections of art and artifacts that span the globe.
-Plus, it’s recently been named among the top museums in the country by a TripAdvisor poll, so you know it’s popular among travelers from all over.
+Boston’s Museum of Fine Arts is among the most prestigious and well-curated art museums around.
+This museum features impressive collections of art and artifacts that span the globe.

 John F. Kennedy Presidential Library and Museum